jagtapshubham2112/OnlineExaminationSystem/README.md

 # Online Examination System

 ## Overview
 The Online Examination System is a web-based application developed using ASP.NET for conducting exams online.
 It provides a platform for both instructors and students to efficiently manage and take exams in a secure environment.
-This project aims to streamline the examination process, making it convenient, reliable, and scalable.
+This project aims to streamline the examination process, making it convenient, reliable and scalable.

 ## Features
 - **User Authentication:** Secure user authentication system for both instructors and students.